 Louth – Lú

 Lú is a modern version of the name Lugh.
-Lugh Lamhfhada (Lugh of the Longarm, a nod to his fondness of spear throwing) was another Celtic deity and the champion king of the Tuatha de Dannan.
+Lugh Lamhfhada (Lugh of the Longarm, a nod to his fondness of spear throwing) was another Celtic deity and the Tuatha de Dannan champion king.

 Lugh possessed one of the four treasures of the Tuatha de Danann, aptly called ‘Lugh’s Spear’, one of his many magical weapons.

-An interesting fact is that Lúnasa, or in old-Irish Lughnasadh is the Gaelic word for the month of August and highlights the reverence Lugh is treated with in Irish mythology.
+An interesting fact is that Lúnasa, or in old Irish Lughnasadh, is the Gaelic word for August.
+This highlights the reverence with which Lugh is treated within Irish mythology.

 Things to do in Longford: Center Parcs Forest Longford